Av and I had supper before services in Selma at the Tally-Ho restaurant (507 Mangum Ave, 334.872.1390), which has been in business since the ’40s.

 Moved to Dallas County, Alabama, 1818.
 A founder of Selma, named city.
 Delegate Alabama Constitutional Convention 1819.
 U.S. Senator 1819-1844, 1848-1853.
 U.S. Minister to France 1844-1846.
 President pro tempore U.S. Senate 1836-1840, 1850-1852.
 Vice President of United States, 1853.

 William Rufus King ran with Franklin Pierce on the Democrat ticket in 1852, and when he was to take the oath of office in 1853, he was actually in Cuba to recover from tuberculosis.
-It was by a special order of Congress (I’m pretty sure this is the only time this has ever been) that the oath was taken by someone in a different country.
+It was by a special order of Congress that the oath was taken by someone in a different country.
 His health in Cuba did not improve, so he decided to return home to Alabama.
-He died the next day (bless his heart!).
+He died the next day.

 All the pics below are of beautiful Live Oak cemetery: